turbobabr/sketch-devtools/README.md

 ![Adventure Time - Bacon Pancakes](https://raw.githubusercontent.com/turbobabr/sketch-devtools/master/docs/jake_the_dog.png)

 By default [Twitter Bootstrap](http://getbootstrap.com/) is used as CSS engine.
-Thus, you can freely use all the styles provided by the framework.
+Thus, you can freely use all the styles provided by it.
 Here is more useful sample that shows Bootstrap usage:

 ```JavaScript
 var layer=selection.firstObject();